Shanko-26/mesaic/README.md

 - The Node.js collaboration server is available at: http://localhost:3001
 - The Next.js frontend is available at: http://localhost:3000

-## Features

-- Load and visualize measurement data from .mat and .mf4 files
-- Query the data using natural language
-- Collaborate with others in real-time
-- Add annotations to important findings

 ## Requirements

 - Python 3.8+